matt-pitt/website_attempt/content/about.md

 ---

 This is a "hello world" example website for the [**blogdown**](https://github.com/rstudio/blogdown) package.
 The theme was forked from [@jrutheiser/hugo-lithium-theme](https://github.com/jrutheiser/hugo-lithium-theme) and modified by [Yihui Xie](https://github.com/yihui/hugo-lithium).

+MP to update with own About Me section, pretty cool how you can get links and formatting etc.

+Need to change the logo.